cognitedata/toolkit/README.md

 cdf-tk deploy --env <my_env> --build-dir <my_build_dir>
 ```

 Note that there are option flags to delete previously created resources (deterministic) and data.
-Check `cdf-tk deploy --help` for information
+Check `cdf-tk deploy --help` for information.

 > [!NOTE]